Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

 Some neighbors and residents are concerned about development and all its attendant issues: traffic, noise, growing student population, etc. Additionally, CU has allowed public access to the land for decades.
 It has become quite popular as an off-leash dog-walking spot; many lament the loss of an amenity they’ve grown used to having, even if the property was always intended for development.

 Public access to the campus will be preserved, per annexation terms.
-CU is considering a dog park and running track, both Boulder requests.
+CU will provide a dog park and running track, both Boulder requests.
 And more than half the property will be open space of some sort,* owned either by the city or CU.

 (*Like most CU South issues, it’s complicated.
 See more below under What is Boulder getting?)